benbrastmckie/VSCodium/README.md

 ## [LaTeX](#Table-of-Contents)

-If you have not already set up LaTeX, you will also have to install [MacTex](https://www.tug.org/mactex/) if you are on MacOS, [TexLive](https://www.tug.org/texlive/windows.html) if you are on Windows, or run the following if you are on Debian or Arch Linux, respectively:
+If you have not already set up LaTeX, you will have to install [MacTex](https://www.tug.org/mactex/) if you are on MacOS, [TexLive](https://www.tug.org/texlive/windows.html) if you are on Windows, or run the following if you are on Debian or Arch Linux, respectively:

 ```
 sudo apt-get install texlive-full
 sudo pacman -S texlive-most
 ```

+It is preferable to install the "full" as opposed to "basic" set of LaTeX packages so that you never need to think about what `.sty` files you have installed ("full" should be installed by default if you are not presented with an option).

-If you are uncertain whether you have the right packages installed, you can run the following commands in the terminal (on MacOS, hit `Cmd + Space` and type 'terminal'):
+If you have installed LaTeX in the past but are uncertain whether you have the right packages installed, you can run the following commands in the terminal (on MacOS, hit `Cmd + Space` and type 'terminal'):

 ```
 latexmk -v